kennysmithed/oels2023/oels_practical_wk7.md

 ## Exercises with the word learning experiment code

 Attempt these problems.
-After the practical you will be able to consult [some notes on the answers](oels_practical_wk6_notes.md)
+After the practical you will be able to consult [some notes on the answers](oels_practical_wk7_notes.md)

 - Run the code on the server once and look at the `wordlearning_data.csv` file to make sure it makes sense to you.
 If you have already run the code several times that file might be quite messy, in which case you can delete it and run the code again to get a cleaner view.
 - Run the code several times and look at the `wordlearning_data.csv` file - you might have to refresh it on cyberduck to see the latest data.
 Make sure you understand what happens to this data file every time you run the code.
-If you had multiple participants doing this experiment, what would you *like* to happen, and roughly how would you achieve that?
+If you had multiple participants doing this experiment, what would you *like* to happen, and how would you achieve that?
+You don;t have to write any code, just think about the outcome you would like to achieve and what it would require.
 - It's possible to *filter* the data before saving it, e.g. grabbing only the trials where we marked `{block: "observation"}` or `{block: "production"}` - this is explained in Section 06 of Alisdair's tutorial, or you can look at [the jsPsych documentation on aggregating and manipulating data](https://www.jspsych.org/7.3/overview/data/#aggregating-and-manipulating-jspsych-data).
 Can you figure out how to change the `on_finish` for `initJsPsych` so that it only saves the observation and production trial data to the server?
 - The code here is for the low-load linguistic version of the Ferdinand et al. (2019) experiment, with 1 object.
 How would you modify the code to do something with higher load, e.g. 2 or 3 objects, each with 2 labels?
 You could either do a blocked design (participants see several objects but the observation or production trials are organised such that all the trials for one object are together, then all the trials for the next object are together), or a fully-randomised presentation (i.e. you do all the observation trials, then all the production trials, but all the objects are interspersed randomly within each phase).
 - Ferdinand et al. (2019) also have a *non-linguistic* version of the same experiment, where rather than words labelling objects participants observed coloured marbles being drawn from a bag (there were no fancy animations, it was just a picture of a marble above a picture of a bag), then produced some more marble draws themselves by clicking on buttons labelled with images of coloured marbles.
-You don't have to implement it, but think about what sorts of changes would you need to make to the word learning code to implement this non-linguistic version?
+You don't have to implement it, but think about what sorts of changes would you need to make to the word learning code to implement this non-linguistic version.
 We'll see some of these tools in next week's practical.
 - [Optional, hard] Can you figure out how to use the `jsPsych.randomization.shuffleNoRepeats` function [documented here](https://www.jspsych.org/7.3/reference/jspsych-randomization/#jspsychrandomizationshufflenorepeats) to do a version where observation and test trials for multiple objects are interspersed, but you never see the same object twice in a row?
 NB this will only work if you have 3+ different objects in the experiment - it's too hard for the code to find randomisations with no repeats if you have a small number of objects, and impossible if you only have one object, so the code will hang while  endlessly searching!
-Once you have attempted this, you can look at [my thoughts on how it could be done](oels_practical_wk6_norepeat.md).
+Once you have attempted this, you can look at [my thoughts on how it could be done](oels_practical_wk7_norepeat.md).

 ## References